juliarnoldd/zolan/_posts/2018-07-19-why-a-brand-is-often-important.markdown

 ### The Minangkabau, The Mosuo, and The Tuareg

 As I dove deeper into these scoieties, I couldn't help but notice that their interpretation of religion was somewhat different than other cultures.
-This made me wonder - how do they manage to uphold matriarchal values while being devoted to religions that are historically rooted in patriarchy?
+This made me wonder - how do they manage to uphold matrilineal values while being devoted to religions that are historically rooted in patriarchy?

 Don't worry, we will get to those answers.